 Don't worry if you're not from New York, you aren't going to feel as if you're out of place at Nazareth College.
 Around 13.3% of undergrads come from another state.
 Nazareth College does not require first-year students to live on-campus.
 Go on a virtual tour to know more about Nazareth.

 SUNY Fredonia is among your top options if you want to study Music.
 This is a great choice for students who have a preference for the style of a compact college town.

 Every student who is interested in Music needs to take a look at SUNY New Paltz.
-Students from the music major at SUNY New Paltz get 5.9% more than the average college graduate with the same degree.
+Graduates of the music program state that they receive average early career earnings of music and mid-career earnings of $63,749.
 It is established in the suburban area of New Paltz, New York.

 It's hard to find a better school than Stony Brook University if you wish to study Music.
 Graduates from the music degree program at Stony Brook University make 8.6% above the the average college grad in this field.
 The location of Stony Brook, New York, is satisfactory for students who opt for a quieter, suburban region.

 SUNY Potsdam is among your best bets if you're planning on studying Music.
 Students who like a more relaxed life will treasure the school's position in the smallish town of Potsdam, New York.